engagetech/devops-coding-challenge/README.md

 #### Why doesn't the test include X?

 Good question.
 Feel free to tell us how to make the test better.
 Or, you know, fork it and improve it!

+***
+## How to run scripts

+1. Read [how-to guide](./DEVOPS_CODE_CHALLENGE.md), clone code and configure access to secrets
+2. Navigate to directory with project code and run
+    * to create and deploy one EC2 instance

+    `./deploy.yml`

+    * to deploy instance, and register it to ELB

+    `./deploy_with_elb.yml`
+3. To check application status on instance run

+    `./test.yml`